hep-mirrors/hepmc3/README.md

 make
 ```
 Please note that in case the HepMC3 installation is not system-wide,
-CMake will require an additional flag  `-DHepMC3_DIR=/where/you/have/it` to point to the HepMC3 installation directory.
+CMake will require an additional flag  `-DHepMC3_DIR=/directory/where/you/have/HepMC3Config.cmake/file` to point to
+the directory containing the installed `HepMC3Config.cmake` file.
 The examples use multiple parts of HepMC3, therefore to use all of them a full installation of HepMC3
 (i.e. including ROOT MC event generator interfaces is needed).